Global Investor Study

 Spending on big-ticket luxuries was of greatest importance in Austria, where 21% of people named it as a top priority.
 Australia and the UK were in joint second place on this measure, with 17% of respondents making luxury spending a priority.
 It was of least importance in Taiwan and Indonesia where only 2% and 4%, respectively, made it their primary concern.

 Saving remains popular

-Despite the higher historic returns offered by investments, investors in many countries regarded deposit accounts as the best home for their spare cash in the next year.
+Despite the historic returns offered by investments tend to be higher, investors in many markets regarded deposit accounts as the best home for their spare cash in the next year.

 Saving was more popular in Portugal, at 29% versus 23% for investment, in Russia, at 24% compared to 18%, and also in France (21% versus 16%).